top of page

 Gluten-Free Bagel Stuffing - amanda macgregor - food allergy recipes

-As Thanksgiving approaches, it's time to revisit the classic dishes that make this holiday so special.
+As Thanksgiving approaches, it's time to revisit the classic dishes that make this holiday special.
 One of those dishes is stuffing!

 On a mission to rekindle the love of stuffing, we recreated the recipe we adore so much, using gluten-free bagels by The Greater Knead in replacement of bread.